kmulloth/Foodi/README.md

 ## Image Carousels
   * On Home and Business page
     * on Home page: Diplays preset query links to popular tags
-    * on Business: displays Business Images and associated review images

 ## Rich text Editing